nicl/nicl.github.com/_posts/2013-10-10-media-hackday-berlin.md

 ## Location, location, location

-Not really sure wheether this was just noise but it was notable how many teams focused on location<a href="#location">\*\*\*</a> as a way to filter content.
+Not really sure whether this was just noise but it was notable how many teams focused on location<a href="#location">\*\*\*</a> as a way to filter content.
 Is location a crucial bit of meta-data that is presently underexploited, or just a fad?
 I don't know but it will be